Volkswagen Tiguan Allspace (2016-2020) Review

 Volkswagen Tiguan Allspace (2016-2020): what would you like to read next?

-It isn’t just the VW Tiguan Allspace’s looks that feel a smidge more grown-up than the Kia – its interior is also a serious cut above.
+It isn’t just the VW Tiguan Allspace’s looks that feel a smidge more grown-up than many rivals’ – its interior is also a serious cut above.
 There are loads of soft-touch plastics, glossy metal-effect trims and soft-close cubbies, but sadly its design won’t get your pulse racing.

 Speaking of seven seats, the Allspace musters up almost as much room in its third row as the cavernous Skoda Kodiaq.
 There’s just enough space for small adults to get comfy on short journeys and kids won’t have too much to complain about on long hauls either.